Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 ## Final Thoughts

 While the traditional, variation-1, variation-2 are the statistical advantageous 2 row formation variation, it doesn't mean it's always the right to use them.
-It's very important to note that arena is a PvP content. **For you to win you have to be 1 step ahead of opponent.**
+It's very important to note that arena is a PvP content. **For you to win you ONLY have to be 1 step ahead of opponent.**

 If it just so happens that out of 100 users, 99 users are using the traditional 2 row formation variation.
-Then using the 'Wrong Variation' that I have used isn't actually a bad formation to use at that point in time.
+Then using the 'Wrong Variation' that I have used as a sample that's not very good isn't actually a bad formation to use at that point in time.